Cured in place pipe lining (CIPP Inversion)

 How long does CIPP take to cure?

-CIPP liners take about 12 to 24 hours for the resin to cure at which point our Sewer technicians will use a camera to inspect the pipe making sure the lining is cured and that there aren’t any issues.
+Often CIPP liners usually takes about 12 to 24 hours for the resin to cure -however we use cutting edge technology that can cure in minutes and be completely cured and ready in 4 hours – at which point our Sewer technicians will use a camera to inspect the pipe making sure the lining is cured and that there aren’t any issues.

 What material is used for cured in place pipe lining?